Weight loss and muscle gain: strategies for success

 2. Prioritize compound lifts with progressive overload

-I love these five movements: squats, deadlifts, bench press, rows, overhead press.
-That's it.
-They engage more muscle fibers per rep and torch more calories than any isolation work I've tried.
-Each session, I add 2.5 kg or one rep. When I'm in a deficit, my nervous system needs that constant stimulus to hold onto lean mass.
-So I skip the cable flyes and just add another set of bench.
-Simple.
+Squats, deadlifts, bench press, rows, overhead press, five movements.
+They engage more muscle fibers per rep and torch more calories than isolation work.
+Add 2.5 kg or one rep each session.
+If you're in a deficit, your nervous system needs that constant stimulus to hold onto lean mass.
+Skip the cable flyes, add another set of bench.

 3. Manage recovery like it's part of the program

-Sleep is your anabolic window, plain and simple.
-I aim for 7 to 9 hours myself, and I’ve found that extra recovery matters even more when calorie restriction spikes cortisol.
-Every 4-6 weeks, I take a deload week and drop my volume by 40-50%.
-If my Apple Watch shows a low HRV on a rest day, I actually rest.
-Don’t smash a PR when your nervous system is fried.
-You’ll set yourself back.
+Sleep is your anabolic window.
+Aim for 7 to 9 hours.
+Calorie restriction spikes cortisol, so extra recovery time matters.
+Every 4-6 weeks, take a deload week, drop volume by 40-50%.
+If your Apple Watch shows a low HRV on rest day, actually rest.
+Don't smash a PR when your nervous system is fried; you'll set yourself back.

 Common Mistakes